-Do drink 2 litres of filtered water daily, plenty of water is required on a detox, at least 2 litres a day to keep the kidneys flushed and ridding toxins via the urine (kidney health)
+Do drink two litres of filtered water daily.
+Plenty of water is required on a detox, at least two litres a day to keep the kidneys flushed and ridding toxins via the urine (kidney health)

-Do start the day with a tall glass of room temp or slightly warm water with a squeeze of lemon or apple cider vinegar (or both!) for gall bladder and lymphatic health.
+Do start the day with a tall glass of room temperature or slightly warm water with a squeeze of lemon or apple cider vinegar (or both!) for gall bladder and lymphatic health.

-Do eat lots of healthy fats such as avocado, extra virgin olive oil (unheated only), coconut oil, and raw nuts
+Do eat lots of healthy fats such as avocado, extra virgin olive oil, coconut oil, and raw nuts.

 Do drink herbal teas (roasted dandelion is great for the liver and a good coffee substitute), freshly made vegetable/fruit juices (beetroot, celery, carrot, ginger, cucumber, apple, leafy greens like spinach are all great cleansers) and lots of water with fresh lemon, cucumber slices, mint leaves or anything else that will cleanse the palate and keep water interesting!

 Do realise that you will sleep better, have more energy, lose weight and feel fantastic!

 Don’t drink alcohol, caffeine drinks or sugary drinks especially energy drinks (AGGGHH, I would have them abolished if it was within my power).